Lesson: 3

 c.
 Why was Rakesh’s success a special matter of discussion in the neighbourhood?

-Rakesh’s success was a special matter of discussion in the neighbourhood because Rakesh was the first son in the family to receive an education.
+Rakesh’s success was a special matter of discussion in the neighborhood because he was the first son in his family to receive an education.

 d.
 How does the author make fun with the words ‘America’ and ‘the USA’?